Chunnakam: Etymology

 It was once suggested that the name Chunnakam was the equivalent of Pali name Cunnagãma (Hunugama).
 But later suggested that the name may be the Tamil equivalent of the Sinhala name Sulunãgama (Pali: Cullanãgagãma).

 History

 Historically in the recent centuries Chunnakam has been an area dominated mostly by Sri Lankan Tamils and up until the 1980s there was a small Sinhalese population from the south along with Indian Tamils, Moors, and other South Indian Non-Tamils such as Malayalis lived in Chunnakam area.
 This ethnic diversity among its residents gave Chunnakam a characteristic of a major city.

 Location

-Chunnakam is about 5 miles2 in area as it has Punnalaikkadduvan on its East, Uduvil on its South, Sandilipay on its West and Mallakam on its north as bordering villages.
+Chunnakam is about 5 miles2 in area as it has Punnalaikkadduvan on its East, Uduvil to its South, Sandilipay to its West and Mallakam to its north as bordering villages.
 Chunnakam has population of about 60,000.